-The School will adopt an holistic approach to ongoing support for anyone involved in any disclosure, be they pupil or staff.
-Unfounded or malicious reports will be taken seriously, with due consideration to whether the person who made the allegation is in need of help, is making a cry for help, or has been abused in the past.
+The School will adopt a holistic approach to ongoing support for anyone involved in any disclosure, be they child or staff.
+Unfounded or malicious reports will be taken seriously, with due consideration given to whether the person who made the allegation is in need of help, is making a cry for help, or has been abused in the past.